Mandaris-LLC/react-native-navigation-full-circle/docs/styling-the-navigator.md

   orientation: 'portrait' // Sets a specific orientation to a modal and all screens pushed to it.
 Default: 'auto'.
 Supported values: 'auto', 'landscape', 'portrait'

   // iOS only
+  statusBarHideWithNavBar: false, // hide the status bar if the nav bar is also hidden, useful for navBarHidden:true
+  statusBarHidden: false, // make the status bar hidden regardless of nav bar state

   disabledBackGesture: false, // default: false.
 Disable the back gesture (swipe gesture) in order to pop the top screen.
   screenBackgroundImageName: '<name of image in Images.xcassets>', // Optional. default screen background image.